puppetlabs/puppet/api/docs/http_api_index.md

 These services are all directly used by the Puppet agent application, in order to manage the configuration of a node.

-These endpoints accept payload formats formatted as JSON or PSON (MIME types of `application/json` and `text/pson`, respectively) except for `File Content` and `File Bucket File` which always use `application/octet-stream`.
+These endpoints accept payload formats formatted as JSON (MIME type `application/json`) except for `File Content` and `File Bucket File` which always use `application/octet-stream`.

 * [Facts](./http_facts.md)
 * [Catalog](./http_catalog.md)